Sustainability at Bidfood

 Supporting Ukrainian refugees

 From April 2022 we have been supporting Hope4, who are working in Moldova to provide shelter and safety for displaced Ukrainian refugees.
-To date, we’ve donated over £400,000 worth of food, with more shipments planned in the future.
-Supplies feed the refugee families currently sheltered in Moldova.
-We also secured a £3k grant for Hope4 via the Royal Warrant Holders’ Charity Fund, which we match funded to reach £6k.
-This will fund the employment of a nutritionist to help Hope4 meet the nutritional needs of those dependent on longer term food aid.
+To date, we’ve donated over 380 pallets of food, which help to feed the refugee families currently sheltered in Moldova.
+We also secured a £3k grant for Hope4 via the Royal Warrant Holders’ Charity Fund, which we match funded to reach £6k, to fund the employment of a nutritionist.
+On top of this, we have supported two other charities working in Ukraine with donations of vehicles, sports clothing and winter coats.

 Empowering girls and women